 Hovering is the most challenging part of flying a helicopter.
 This is because a helicopter generates its own gusty air while in a hover, which acts against the fuselage and flight control surfaces.
 The end result is constant control inputs and corrections by the pilot to keep the helicopter where it is required to be.
 Despite the complexity of the task, the control inputs in a hover are simple.
 The cyclic is used to eliminate drift in the horizontal plane, controlling forward, backward, right and left movement or travel.
 The throttle, if not governor controlled, is used to control revolutions per minute (rpm).
 The collective is used to maintain altitude.
 The pedals are used to control nose direction or heading.
 It is the interaction of these controls that makes hovering difficult, since an adjustment in any one control requires an adjustment of the other two, creating a cycle of constant correction.
 During hovering flight, a helicopter maintains a constant position over a selected point, usually a few feet above the ground.
 The ability of the helicopter to hover comes from the both the lift component, which is the force developed by the main rotor(s) to overcome gravity and aircraft weight, and the thrust component, which acts horizontally to accelerate or decelerate the helicopter in the desired direction.
-Pilots direct the thrust of the rotor system by using the cyclic to change the tip-path plane as compared to the visible horizon to induce travel or compensate for the wind and hold a position.
+Pilots direct the thrust of the rotor disk by using the cyclic to rotate the rotor disk plane relative to the horizon.
+They do this in order to induce travel or compensate for the wind and hold a position.
 At a hover in a no-wind condition, all opposing forces (lift, thrust, drag, and weight) are in balance; they are equal and opposite.
 Therefore, lift and weight are equal, resulting in the helicopter remaining at a stationary hover.
-[Figure 2-24]
+[Figure 2-26]